rainliu/gocl/README.md

 http://www.khronos.org/registry/cl/sdk/1.2/docs/man/xhtml/

 In order to build this, make sure you have the required drivers and SDK installed for your graphics card.
-You will need at least and opencl.lib:
+You will need at least opencl.lib:

 AMD ATI should include them with their APP SDK: http://developer.amd.com/tools-and-sdks/heterogeneous-computing/amd-accelerated-parallel-processing-app-sdk/